Old radios, englishAlte Radios, deutschRadios antiguas, españolMusée de radio, francaisRadio antiche, italiano

 Try to use a white or neutral background and to avoid too many reflections on the dials.
 There are some texts about this that remain to be translated...

-Then You should change the size of Your image to a miximum width of 933 pixels and height of 700 pixels for photos in "landscape format" or 700 pixels in height for a "portrait format" image in the case of a "cathedral radio".
+Then You should change the size of Your image to a maximum width of 933 pixels (= optimum) and max. height of 1400 pixels (max.
+180 KB).

-You find all informations about maximum sizes, suitable file formats inthe different parts of our virtual museum unter File upload at a glance.
+You find all informations about maximum sizes, suitable file formats inthe different parts of our virtual museum under File upload at a glance.

 You should rename Your file as follows (and remember the place, where it is stored on Your computer - that helps :-)